 For other restricted assets reported in aggregate in Note 5L(1) above, provide the gross (admitted and nonadmitted) amount of restricted assets (total general account, general account assets supporting separate account activity, total separate account, separate account assets supporting general account activity and sum of the general account and the separate account for current year, prior year and the change between years), the total admitted of restricted assets and the percentage the restricted asset amount (gross and admitted) is of the reporting entity’s total assets amount reported on Line 28 of the asset page (gross and admitted respectively) with a description of each of the other restricted assets included in the aggregate number in Note 5L(1) above.
 Contracts that share similar characteristics, such as reinsurance and derivatives, are to be reported in the aggregate.
 (Note: This would be the detail for what was reported as “Other Restricted Assets” for 5L(1) above.)

-(4) Collateral Received and Reflected as Assets Within the Reporting Entity’s Financial Statements
+(4) Collateral Received and Assets Held under Modco/Funds Withheld Reinsurance Agreements Reflected as Assets Within the Reporting Entity’s Financial Statements

-Disclose the following for the general account and separate account:
+Disclose the following for the general account and separate account regarding collateral received and assets held under modco/funds withheld reinsurance agreements under SSAP No. 1, paragraph 23c:

-Nature of any assets received as collateral reflected as assets within the reporting entity’s financial statements
+Nature of assets reflected within the reporting entity’s financial statements

-Book/adjusted carrying value (BACV) of the collateral
+Book/adjusted carrying value (BACV) of the assets

-Fair value of the collateral
+Fair value of the assets

-The recognized liability to return these collateral assets
+The recognized liability to return collateral assets or obligation under the Modco/Funds Withheld Reinsurance Agreements

-The percentage the collateral asset BACV amount (gross and admitted) is of the reporting entity’s total assets amount reported on Line 26 of the asset page (gross and admitted, respectively).
+The percentage the asset BACV amount (gross and admitted) is of the reporting entity’s total assets amount reported on Line 26 of the asset page (gross and admitted, respectively).

 Illustrations to the Financial Statements – 5L

+This illustration includes the presentation of all restricted assets reported on the financial statements for a total comparison to total assets.
+This includes the items captured in SSAP No. 1, paragraphS 23.b. and 23.c.
+(Items captured in paragraph 23.c. should have a corresponding liability recognized, therefore there is no capture within the general interrogatories or capture as a noncontrolled asset in the RBC formula.)